lihuiliullh/GFinder/README.md

 ------------------------------------------------------------------------------------------------------------------------

 This Project (G-Looker) is implemented on visual studio C++ 2015, windows 10 64 bits.
-The source code is stored in directory "./FastDynamic-edge-type-list-hash" Some sample data files are stored in direcotry "./data"
+Some sample data files are stored in direcotry "./testdata"

 Usage:

+You can use visual studio to open the project, and run the project.

+--or

 If you want to run G-Looker, use the command like this:

 FastDynamic.exe data_file_name query_file_name top-k node-miss-cost  intermediate-vertex-cost  edge-miss-cost hop-number